Fetz/imperial-college-ml-ai-capstone-project/README.md

 ## Objective

-**Maximise the output of each unknow function** with limited data points and limited to 13 queries.
+**Maximise the output of each unknown function** with limited data points and limited to 13 queries.

 Constraints:
-- Function: Unknown shape and structure
+- Function: Unknown shape → can't use gradient-based methods, must use surrogate models
-- Function observation: limited to 10 to 15 know data points
+- Function observation: limited to 10 to 15 known data points
-- Number of queries: Limited to 13
+- Number of queries: Limited to 13 → each query must be carefully chosen to maximise information
-- Response: Delayed
+- Response: Delayed → can't do real-time adaptive strategies within a week

 ## Technical approach

-### Early strategy (week 1-...)
+- Week 1: Initial exploration using random/grid-based sampling to build a baseline understanding of each function's landscape.

-My early strategy is to focused on exploration over exploitation to increase the model confidence on unexplored areas and then move to exploitation around week 7.
+- Week 2: Fitted GP surrogates with per-function kernel choices (RBF for smooth functions, Matern with varying nu for rougher ones).
+Used EI and UCB acquisition functions with ad-hoc kappa/xi values.
+Identified feature importance via ARD length scales and correlation analysis.
+Used dense meshgrids for candidate generation.

-#### Methods used
+- Week 3:
-- Gaussian Process (GP).
+  - Preprocessing: Replaced StandardScaler with QuantileTransformer for functions with extreme outliers (e.g., function 1 spans ~120 orders of magnitude).
+Added log-space as a second representation
-- Kernel: RBF & Matérn kernels.
+  - Models: Introduced dual-GP ensembles (one on QT output, one on log-space).
+Standardised on Matern(nu=2.5) with ARD across all functions
-- Feature importance: ARD (Matérn), Random Forest (purely for visualization).
+  - SVMs: Added SVC (RBF kernel, C=10, soft-margin) to classify regions as promising vs not-promising.
+Used P(promising) as a multiplier on UCB scores to suppress penalty/cliff regions.
+SVR was tested but excluded from the acquisition ensemble due to lacking native uncertainty estimates
-- Acquisition Functions: Expected Improvement (EI) & Upper Confidence Bound (UCB).
+  - Acquisition: Switched entirely from EI to UCB(kappa=5.0).
+Replaced meshgrids with Latin Hypercube Sampling, scaling candidates with dimensionality (10K–100K)
-- Normalized input & output.
+  - Feature selection: Used ARD to identify and drop irrelevant dimensions (e.g., function 8 reduced from 8D to 6D after identifying x6 and x8 as noise)

-#### Future extensions
+### Exploration vs exploitation strategy

-TODO
+My overall strategy prioritises exploration in early weeks and shifts toward exploitation as data accumulates to balance both continuously, I started to introduce UUCB's kappa to control global exploration and the SVM P(promising) constraint to provide exploitation bias.

 # Implementation